+CORROSIVE (C)

-CORROSIVE (C) Substances and preparations which may, on contact with living tissues, destroy them.
+Substances and preparations which may,

+on contact with living tissues, destroy

+them

 There is no international system for classifying hazardous substances for supply.
-In the EU there has been a long established system for classifying hazardous substances according to their harmful effects as in Table 11.
+In the EU there has been a long-established system for classifying hazardous substances according to their harmful effects as mentioned in Table 12.

-There is a move towards harmonization with the UN's Globally Harmonised System of Classification and Labelling of Chemicals (GHS), see Table 12.
+There is a move towards harmonization with the UN's Globally Harmonized System of Classification and Labelling of Chemicals (GHS), see the following table.
 There will be a gradual migration across.